If you’ve spent any time perusing some of the recipes here at Slightly Pretentious, you’ve probably figured out that I like smoky things.

 On my inaugural night of receiving and reviewing the kit, my sole goal was to test it out, try all of the different wood chips, a few different ways to smoke drinks – and form some opinions.

-From the beginning, everything worked exactly as you’d expect it to.
+From the beginning, everything worked exactly as I expected it to.

 To do this, it suggests you flame the wood on the smoke board, put the included mason jar over it to let it gather the smoke, and then pour your cocktail in, mix it around, and then strain over